 - Check it on a free credit scoring website.

 1. Visit A Nonprofit Credit Counselor

-You can visit a nonprofit credit counsellor to check your credit score.
-These credit counsellors help pull your score for free, and they assist in going over the details with you.
+You can visit a nonprofit credit counselor to check your credit score.
+These credit counselors help pull your score for free, and they assist in going over the details with you.